 Recently we saw that the gold price is correcting downward while interest rates have remained just above zero.
-If we followed the popular belief, gold prices should have continued to blossom after the 2008 financial crisis, which it did, but as the stock market and real estate markets heated up, commodities turned lower, inspite of extremely low interest rates.
+If we followed the popular belief, gold prices should have continued to blossom after the 2008 financial crisis, which they did, but as the stock market and real estate markets heated up, commodities turned lower, in spite of extremely low-interest rates.
 Between 2004 and 2006, gold increased in value by a whopping 49% while the federal funds rate rose to 5%.

 A function of supply and demand